nikogura/nikogura.com/NikOguraResume.md

 I grok the layers, and get the various things that happen at each one,  though I confuse the 7 layer OSI model with the 4 layer TCP/IP model and have been known to forget who calls which layer what.
 What's in a name anyway?

 I've written routers and firewalls from scratch, know how packets travel around, built VPN's, and traced network traffic to reveal poisoned ARP Caches.
+That was fun.

-I've run set up and maintained BIND, and can both cause and resolve DNS issues across Local and Wide Area Networks.
+I've run set up and maintained BIND, and can both *cause* and *resolve* DNS issues across Local and Wide Area Networks.

 IPTables and PF (Packet Filter) do my bidding.
 The packets go where *I* tell them to go.

 I've built IPSec tunnels, and have unwound the Linux networking stack with it's network namespaces to the point where I could run OpenStack *inside* of OpenStack and have it all mostly work.
 Why?
 Long story.
 I'm still shaking from the experience.
-I did however come away with a one-file installer for a private OpenStack cloud that I kept on my key chain.
-Still have it too.
+I did however come away with a one-file installer for a private OpenStack cloud that I keep on my key chain.
+Want an instant OpenStack?.

 I get load balancers and the routing of traffic.
 I've used Open Source ones such as Apache, Nginx and HAProxy, and some of the ones with price tags such as F5 BigIP, Netscaler, AWS ELB.
 I can cross and uncross the streams at will.